miketu926/better_chat/README.md

   }, []);
 ```

 Code snippet of react hooks useEffect and redux hooks useDispatch to dispatch the initial render of chat messages.
-Once rendered, the chat auto scrolls to the most recent message.
+Once a new message is sent, the chat auto scrolls to the most recent message.
 The store is cleared of messages and users when exiting the chat. (frontend/src/components/chat.jsx)

 ```javascript
   const allMessages = useSelector(({ messages }) => {